 |Filing begins January 29, 2018.|

 Organization, you do it for your stuff but you should organize your finances, too.
 The 1099s and W-2s will be rolling in soon and it’s a good time to get things in order.
 After all, scrambling for a lost tax document just adds to your stress!
-You can’t actually file and have your taxes processed by the IRS until January 29, but you may want to figure out how you’re going to file this year and start thinking about 2018.
+You can’t actually file and have your taxes processed by the IRS until January 29, but you may want to figure out how you’re going to file this year and start thinking about 2018 with tax organizing.

 The big tax cut lawmakers just passed won’t affect the tax return that you about to file this year.
 So that’s the good news.
-Everyone likes more money but if taxes confuse you, 2018 will be even more stressful.
+Everyone likes more money but if taxes confuse you, 2018 will be even more stressful for tax organizing.

 Rules are changing and rates go down for some more than others.
 But the thing you need to watch out for is what will your withholding be for 2018.
 You might see a bump in your paycheck in February as the IRS changes the withholding rates based on your income.
 This sounds simple enough but it’s something you need to watch.